ArhyaSaha/DynamicCalendar/README.md

 - **Add Events**: Click on a day to add an event.
 Fill in the event details and save.
 - **Edit/Delete Events**: Click on an event to edit or delete it.
 - **View Events**: Click on a day to view the list of events for that day in the side panel.
+- **Drag-and-Drop Events**: Drag and drop events to reschedule them between days.
+- **Export Events**: Export the event list for a specific month as a JSON or CSV file.

 ## Technologies Used